worsco/ocp4-exp01-initcont/README.md

 pythonflask-1   1/1     Running   0          58s
 ```

-Browse the route
+* Browse the route (or refresh the browser)

 ```bash
 firefox --private-window $WEB_ADDR &
 ```

-* Web page will display one working and one broken picture and display the word "templates2"
+Web page will display one working and one broken picture and display the word "templates2"

-* "Space Cat" image is in the `/usr/share/html` directory -- switch the
+"Space Cat" image is in the `/usr/share/html` directory -- switch the
 directory source for static files and reload.

 ---